BaliDoggo/NoxPlayerPortable/README.md

-If you have questions, contact the original creator at: bluemagicalwolf@gmail.com Or open an issue on here!
+If you have questions, contact the original creator at: bluemagicalwolf@gmail.com Or contact me at lemonschannelas@gmail.com